 Give it a try!
 Go to a guitar shop and try a Fender Strat, then a Gibson Les Paul.
 You’ll definitely feel the difference.

-Here are a few things you’ll want to keep in mind when looking for a guitar with a wider neck for those chubby fingers:
+Here are a few things you’ll want to keep in mind when looking for a guitar with a wider neck for those chubby fingers of yours:

 - Guitars equipped with a Floyd Rose tremolo system have slightly wider string spacing.